Ednnut/CashlyPay/README.md

 - Use **Estimates → New Estimate** on the management page to capture deposits, discounts, surcharges, and taxes in multiple currencies before creating an invoice.
 - Draft estimates are stored locally in `data/estimates.json` via `util/estimate-store.js`.
 Each entry keeps computed totals (including deposit/balance amounts).
+- Each estimate allows the operator to pick currency plus accepted payment methods (card/digital wallet, bank transfer, gift card) and a preferred payment source (auto/card-on-file/bank/manual).
-- Converting an estimate invokes `POST /invoice/convert-estimate`, which automatically creates a Square order with discounts/taxes/service charges and schedules deposit/balance payment requests on the resulting invoice.
+- Converting an estimate invokes `POST /invoice/convert-estimate`, which automatically creates a Square order with discounts/taxes/service charges and schedules deposit/balance payment requests on the resulting invoice while honoring the saved payment preferences.
 - Converted estimates reference the final invoice for fast auditing.
+Estimates can include purchase-order numbers, customer-facing notes, and attachment uploads (handled via `/uploads` and stored under `public/uploads/`), which are carried forward as custom fields on the resulting invoice.

 ### Recurring subscriptions

 - **Subscriptions → New Subscription** lets you define weekly or monthly recurring invoices, including start date, number of occurrences, usage add-ons, and preferred payment method (card, bank, manual).
+Each plan also captures which payment rails are available to the recipient (card/digital wallet, bank transfer, gift card) plus per-service currency defaults.
 - Subscriptions are persisted in `data/subscriptions.json` via `util/subscription-store.js` and are rendered on the management page for each customer.
 - Creating a subscription automatically produces a scheduled Square invoice with the configured recurrence and accepted payment methods, so future invoices follow the cadence without manual work.

+### Webhooks, reminders, and audit trail

+- Square webhook callbacks should be pointed to `POST /webhooks/square`.
+Events are persisted via `util/activity-store.js`; reminders for upcoming/overdue invoices are scheduled through `util/reminder-queue.js`.
+Set `SQUARE_WEBHOOK_SIGNATURE_KEY` in `.env` to enable signature verification.
+- Reminder jobs are processed in-process on an interval and logged as activity entries so finance teams can review what was sent and when.
+- Activity data can be reused to build timelines or analytics dashboards for each invoice.

 ## Application flow